ngx-builders/netlify-builder/src/README.md

 You will need two things in order to get started

-- API ID (Site ID) : Every netlify app have a API ID which uniquly identify that app.
-You can find this inside your project's Setting/General section.
+- API ID (Site ID) : Every Netlify application has an API ID that uniquely identify the respective app.
+You can find it inside your project's Setting/General section.
 ![alt text](https://raw.githubusercontent.com/ngx-builders/netlify-builder/master/screenshots/api-id.png)
-- [Personal access tokens](https://app.netlify.com/user/applications#personal-access-tokens) : Acess token give you the ability to communicate with netlify over API.
-This will help you in pushing the code on Netlify.
+- [Personal access tokens](https://app.netlify.com/user/applications#personal-access-tokens) : Access token gives the ability to communicate with Netlify over API and helps to push the code on Netlify.
 ![alt text](https://raw.githubusercontent.com/ngx-builders/netlify-builder/master/screenshots/personal-access-token.png)

 ## Setting up this Builder